pedrovrima/prisma-graphql-auto-resolver/Readme.md

 }
 ```

-Will generate the Prisma query:
+Will generate this Prisma Client query:

 ```javascript
 prisma.users.findMany({